-Use A Variety Of Practice Strategies For Increasing Your Guitar Speed.
+Use A Variety Of Practice Strategies To Increase Guitar Speed Quickly.

 As your guitar playing skill level evolves, so will your specific guitar technique challenges.

 The practice methods you use at each stage of your guitar playing must also evolve.

-There really isn’t a single ultimate guitar practice routine for increasing your speed.
+There really isn’t a single ultimate guitar practice routine to increase guitar speed.
 Your guitar speed training routines should be tailored to your specific challenges.

 Download this free guitar speed eGuide to learn proven guitar practice strategies, so you can play guitar as fast as you’ve always wanted.